 Up until this point I had looked at Pinterest as somewhere to go when you’re looking for costume ideas or DIY projects.
 But that’s a Pinterest consumer.

-A Pinterest content creator looks at the platform in a different way.
+A freelance Pinterest content creator looks at the platform in a different way.

 A good content creator also develops a visual brand to stand out from the Pinterest noise and restrains her public pinning to the topics she writes about.